astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

 > dependent packages.
 This, in turn, may break other dependencies and push the problem to another set of packages.
 > -- [Wikipedia](https://en.wikipedia.org/wiki/Dependency_hell)

-By nature of what each of these platforms provide, dbt and Airflow share many common packages (one of the most prevalent of these is [Jinja](https://jinja.palletsprojects.com)).
-In working with our customers we found that whenever a new shiny update was released for either Airflow or dbt, those updates would clash and prevent Airflow images from building due to *Dependency Hell*.
+By nature of what each of these platforms provides, dbt and Airflow share many standard packages (one of the most prevalent of these is [Jinja](https://jinja.palletsprojects.com)).
+Working with our customers, we found that whenever a new shiny update was released for either Airflow or dbt, those updates would clash and prevent Airflow images from building due to *Dependency Hell*.

 The solution to this issue is quite elegant but also simple.
-To keep Airflow and dbt dependencies from clashing with each other, we began using a [Python Virtual Environment](https://docs.python.org/3/library/venv.html) to isolate them.
-In the self-same *Dockerfile* that is pulling the Astronomer managed Airflow image, we can add additional steps to create a virtual environment for dbt core:
+To keep Airflow and dbt dependencies from clashing, we used a [Python Virtual Environment](https://docs.python.org/3/library/venv.html) to isolate them.
+In the self-same *Dockerfile* that is pulling the Astronomer-managed Airflow image, we can add additional steps to create a virtual environment for dbt core:

 ```dockerfile
 # /airflow_project/Dockerfile